 In our school, we have a Family Learning Mentor.
-Miss Ashworth is exceptionally good at her job.
-She is a qualified teacher, but prior to teaching, she worked for 9 years with the Family Health and Wellbeing Service.
+Miss Manns is exceptionally good at her job.
+She is a qualified teacher who has extensive experience working with children of all ages and who have had various needs.
 She constantly updates and extends her training.